farsightsec/wdns/README.md

     devel/pkgconf

-After satisfying the prerequisites, `./configure && make && make install` should compile and install `libwdns` `/usr/local`.
+After satisfying the prerequisites, `./configure && make && make install` should compile and install `libwdns` in `/usr/local`.
 If building from a git checkout, run the `./autogen.sh` command first to generate the `configure` script.

 Examples